agenjs/agen-zip/README.md

 * `modified` the data of the file modification
 * `compressed` boolean flag defining if the content of the file is compresed or not

-**Note**: This utility *does not* provide inflating utilities for compressed files.
+**Note**: This module *does not* provide inflating utilities for compressed files.
-To uncompress the content the `@agen/gzip` utility should be used in the `raw` mode.
+To uncompress the content the `@agen/gzip` library should be used in the `raw` mode.

-Code in this library is based on a rewamped implementation of the [yauzl](https://github.com/thejoshwolfe/yauzl) package (MIT License).
-To properly read Zip archives this code uses random access readers provide the following methods and fields:
+The code of this library is based on a rewamped implementation of the [yauzl](https://github.com/thejoshwolfe/yauzl) package (MIT License).
+To properly read Zip archives this code uses random access readers providing the following methods and fields:
 * `async* readRange(from, to)` - provides an async iterator over the specified range of bytes
 * `async read(start, end)` - provides a (ArrayBuffer) with data from the specified byte range
 * `length` the total length of the zipped content

-Internally all values are loaded from byte buffers using the standard `DataView` wrapper.
+Internally all values are loaded from byte arrays (like Uint8Array).

 This library has no external dependencies and can be used in the browser, in Deno or in Node environmets.